Show-your-Heart/ShowYourHeart/README.md

 ## Local environment setup for development

+### Overview

+In your local environment the app will run in a Docker container, along with a Postgres and a Selenium container.

+The app's container mounts the `/src` folder, therefore every change done in the files inside `/src` will also be applied in the container's code, then Gunicorn will detect the change and automatically reload the app.

+Given this setup, you could already work by cloning the repository, starting the containers, and just editing the code inside `/src`.

+The problem with that is that it will be more difficult to browse around the code, for example, your IDE will not be able to find the source of the imported modules.

+We recommend you to set it up in a way that you have a local virtual environment which will allow your IDE to correctly check references, jump to code definitions, etc, and that's the reason the next steps require you to install a couple of tools in your system.

+### Backend

 If you don't intend to make any changes to the Tailwind classes or any css, you could setup only the backend part.

-### Backend

 1. Clone the repository into a local folder.
 1. Install Python 3.12, we recommend [pyenv.py](https://github.com/pyenv/pyenv)